Find out more about our Academic Medical Centre and efforts in Academic Medicine

-Each Duke-NUS Medical Student and ACP Mentor awardee pair will be funded for the students’ Research project.
-The fund may be used to cover project related operating expenses such as consumables, services fees, overseas travel for projects with SingHealth Duke-NUS Global Health Institute, but not for hiring of permanent manpower and purchase of equipment.
+Each Duke-NUS Medical Student and ACP Mentor awardee pair will be funded $3000 for the students’ Research/Scholarly project.
+The fund may be used to cover project related operating expenses such as consumables, services fees, overseas travel for projects with SingHealth Duke-NUS Global Health Institute and Capital Equipment (CAPEX) such as general purpose IT and communication equipment, but not for hiring of permanent manpower.

-Please click here for Overview of MSF with briefing details.
-(Poster will be uploaded in July.)
+here for Overview of MSF with briefing details.

 Please contact the following: